cmhughes/latexindent.pl/readme.txt

     my %verbatim=("verbatim"=>1);

-    Include any environment name you wish.
+    Include any environment name you wish to behave like a verbatim environment.

     Before: